 The James S. Luckey Society was established in 2010 to honor those donors whose gift plans set a firm foundation for the long-term financial health of Houghton College and its continued ability to support Houghton students as they pursue God’s call on their lives.

-Even as he pursued this vision, Dr. Luckey attended to the young people God put in his care – often quietly paying their tuition or finding them jobs that would provide room and board to ensure their stay.
+Even as he pursued his vision, Dr. Luckey attended to the young people God put in his care- often quietly paying their tuition or finding them jobs that would provide room and board to assure their stay.

 Members of the James S. Luckey Society share a similar vision.
 They give wisely for the long term.
-They have the big picture in mind yet their gifts attend to the details.
-Their support has a major impact on the future of Houghton College, but it also touches the lives of individual students – students who will become the future Christian leaders of our world.
+They have the big picture in mind, and yet their gifts attend to the details.
+Their support has a major impact on the future of Houghton, but it also touches the lives of individual students who will become the future Christian leaders of our world.

 Investing in Houghton College: